fabioalba/Earth_Observation/README.md

 In order to retrieve meaningful data from optical bands, request will be calibrated to get the first least cloud-free image from the chosen date.

-Examples with some of the most common indices will be shown in two ways: first getting data from a boundig box area around my hometown, second cropping the image for its administrative area bounding.
+Examples with some of the most common indices will be shown in two ways: first getting data from a boundig box area around my hometown, second cropping the image for its administrative area boundings.